On World Plant Milk Day, a reminder that the future must be dairy- free.

 Methane is an ozone-depleting greenhouse gas.
 In fact, experts predict that when released into the atmosphere, it is approximately eighty times more potent than carbon.
 However, its half-life is considerably shorter, lasting only about a decade before decomposing into carbon dioxide.
 This indicates that lowering methane emissions could buy us more time to address carbon emissions.

-“In a report published by the United Nations in 2021, it was claimed that countries must reduce methane emissions in a “vigorous, swift, and persistent” manner and that “reducing methane emissions is the single largest and quickest method for reducing .”
+“In a report published by the United Nations in 2021, it was claimed that countries must reduce methane emissions in a “vigorous, swift, and persistent” manner and that “reducing methane emissions is the single largest and quickest method for reducing global warming.”

 Is milk consumption increasing or falling?